 - Hepatitis and HIV testing will be done before taking this drug.

 - Talk with your doctor before getting any vaccines.
-Some types of vaccines must not be given for at least 6 weeks before starting this drug, during care, and for some time after care ends.
+Some types of vaccines must not be given for at least 6 weeks before starting this drug, during treatment, and for some time after your last dose.

 - This drug may add to the chance of getting some types of cancer.
 Talk with the doctor.